lukegalbraithrussell/cooking/markdown/frenchtoast.md

 # French toast with strawberry whipped cream

-This is version 16 of my attempt to make french toast in a way that reminds me of [Sassy Onion](https://www.sassyonion.com) and [Word of Mouth](https://ilovewom.com/), both in Salem Oregon
+This is version 16 of my attempt to make french toast in a way that reminds me of [Sassy Onion](https://www.sassyonion.com) and [Word of Mouth](https://ilovewom.com/), both in Salem, Oregon.

 ## Supplies
 * mixing bowl